Body is believed to be of missing North Carolina boy with autism | East Idaho News

 “We searched everywhere,” the man said on the phone call.

-Federal, state and local authorities have chased more than 150 leads, conducted hundreds of interviews, gathered surveillance videos from local stores and employed dogs, drones, sonar, ATVs and infrared technology in the search for Maddox.
+Federal, state and local authorities chased more than 150 leads, conducted hundreds of interviews, gathered surveillance videos from local stores and employed dogs, drones, sonar, ATVs and infrared technology in the search.

-Authorities also partially drained the 80-acre lake to better see the shoreline.
-The FBI, meanwhile, has brought in its underwater search and evidence response team.

-Fire Chief Phil Welch said authorities have brought in new people every day to search a 250-acre park area.

-Helton, the Gastonia police chief, said authorities want to talk to an unidentified male jogger who was in the park at the time and a professional photographer whom witnesses saw taking photos of other children dressed in Dr. Seuss costumes.
+Helton, the Gastonia police chief, said earlier this week that authorities want to talk to an unidentified male jogger who was in the park at the time and a professional photographer whom witnesses saw taking photos of other children dressed in Dr. Seuss costumes.

 Hundreds of people were in the park on Saturday, including other blond-haired boys also wearing orange T-shirts, Helton said.